Patterns of CP violation from mirror symmetry breaking in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot: Summary

-\ssection{Summary} We propose an innovative way of probing C- and CP-violation in the $\eta\rightarrow\pi^+\pi^-\pi^0$ Dalitz plot.
-Working to leading order in charge conjugation $C$ and isospin $I$ breaking, we have shown that the strong amplitudes associated with the appearance of C- and CP-violation can be constructed from the SM amplitude for $\etapipm$ if the decomposition of Eq.~(\ref{anileut}) holds~\cite{Anisovich:1996tx}.
+We propose an innovative way of probing $C$- and $CP$-violation in the $\eta\rightarrow\pi^+\pi^-\pi^0$ Dalitz plot.
+Working to leading order in charge conjugation $C$ and isospin $I$ breaking, we have shown that the strong amplitudes associated with the appearance of $C$- and $CP$-violation can be estimated from the SM amplitude for $\etapipm$ if the decomposition of Eq.~(\ref{anileut}) holds~\cite{Anisovich:1996tx}.
 We have illustrated this in NLO ChPT, though the use of more sophisticated theoretical analyses would also be possible.
 New-physics contributions that differ in their isospin can thus be probed through the kinematic pattern they imprint in the Dalitz plot.
-Our method opens a new window on the study of C- and CP-violation in $\etapipm$ decay, and holds promise for the high-statistics experiments of the future~\cite{gan,redtop,Beacham:2019nyx}.
+Our method opens a new window on the study of $C$- and $CP$-violation in $\etapipm$ decay, and it holds promise for the high-statistics experiments of the future~\cite{Gan:2017kfr,Gatto:2016rae,Beacham:2019nyx}.